S.Korea c.bank flags stronger inflationary pressure in H2 - Up News Info

 Thursday’s report said better private consumption will push up consumer prices in the second half of the year, as people increasingly shop, travel and dine out.

+Asked whether such price pressure would dissipate or last, Governor Lee Ju-yeol said inflation may persist should stronger consumption and commodity prices continue.

+“I cannot help but flag that there would be concerns about possibility that inflation would stay strong, especially if demand-side pressure as well as supply-side pressure grow and affect the expectations of our economic entities,” Lee said in a news conference.

-Global oil prices are expected to stabilize in the coming months and help offset strong demand-side price pressure, as Iran resumes oil exports, the report said.
+Global oil prices are expected to stabilize in the coming months and help offset strong demand-side price pressure, the BOK said.
+But Governor Lee said volatility in oil price is something the bank monitors closely as “price increases in oil and raw materials could have meaningful impact on inflation in times to come.”

-The BOK next reviews its policy rate on July 15.
-(Reporting by Cynthia Kim; Editing by Jacqueline Wong)
+The BOK next reviews its rate policy on July 15.
+(Reporting by Cynthia Kim; Editing by Kenneth Maxwell)